-When you're a caregiver for someone with Parkinson's disease, some days you'll need to help him with daily tasks.
-Other days you just need to give him enough time to do them on his own.
+When you're a caregiver for someone with Parkinson's disease, some days you'll need to help them with daily tasks.
+Other days you just need to give them enough time to do them on their own.
 This checklist can make life easier for both of you.

-Make it easy for him.
-Try an electric toothbrush if his hands or fingers are stiff from Parkinson's.
-If you help with flossing or brushing, try not to touch the back of his tongue, to prevent his gagging.
+- Make it easy for thm.
+Try an electric toothbrush if their hands or fingers are stiff from Parkinson's.
+If you help with flossing or brushing, try not to touch the back of their tongue, to prevent their gagging.
 Keep a small towel handy if drooling is an issue.

-An electric shaver may make shaving easier.
-After shaving, have him use lotion instead of aftershave, which may be too harsh.
+- An electric shaver may make shaving easier.
+After shaving, have them use lotion instead of aftershave, which may be too harsh.

-While he’s bathing, have him sit on a shower stool, use a hand-held showerhead, and hold a grab bar.
+- While they are bathing, have them sit on a shower stool, use a hand-held showerhead, and hold a grab bar.

-Wrap him up in an absorbent terry cloth robe after bathing.
-Then he doesn't have to dry himself off with a towel.
+- Wrap them up in an absorbent terry cloth robe after bathing.
+Then they don't have to dry themselves off with a towel.

-Make dressing simple.
-Lay out clothes ahead of time, in the order he likes to put them on.
+- Make dressing simple.
+Lay out clothes ahead of time, in the order they like to put them on.
 Offer dressing aids like buttonhooks or long-handled shoehorns.

-Let him dress himself as much as possible.
-Suggest that he sit down and dress on the side most affected first.
+- Let them dress themself as much as possible.
+Suggest that they sit down and dress on the side most affected first.

-Serve fiber -- like whole grains, bran cereals, fruits, and vegetables -- to prevent constipation, a common Parkinson's issue.
-If he’s used to a low-fiber diet, add fiber slowly.
+- Serve fiber -- like whole grains, bran cereals, fruits, and vegetables -- to prevent constipation, a common Parkinson's issue.
+If they are used to a low-fiber diet, add fiber slowly.

-If he has trouble swallowing, fix moist, soft foods.
+- If they has trouble swallowing, fix moist, soft foods.
 Avoid foods that crumble easily, like crackers.
 Thick drinks, like protein shakes, are also easy to swallow.
 If eating is tiring, fix smaller meals more often.